 If you’re on a computer, you’ll begin by downloading the app.
 Go to https://zoom.us/support/download.
 Zoom will start downloading.
 You’ll see something like this:

 When it’s downloaded, click at the bottom left (where the blue arrow is pointing) where it says “open file.”

 That will open the app.

 On a mobile device

 Or, you can use a mobile device like a tablet or smartphone.
 Your first step is to install the Zoom app.
 If you’re on an Android device, you’ll find it in the Google Play store.
 If you’re on IOS device, find it in the App store.
-(Here’s a video if you would like to be walked through this process: https://www.youtube.com/watch?v=lO206_NezaY) Important note: Mobile devices are fine for many Zoom needs, but they don’t have access to all of the features that I describe in this article.
+(Here’s a video if you would like to be walked through this process: https://www.youtube.com/watch?v=lO206_NezaY) Important note: Mobile devices are fine for most Zoom needs, but they don’t have access to all of the features that I describe in this article.
 Chromebooks especially have some limitations.

 Do a Test Meeting

 Now, go to http://zoom.us/test.
 Click on a big blue button that says “Join” meeting.
 A pop-up window may prompt you – choose to open the Zoom app.

 It may ask you to type in a display name.
 If it does, most meetings prefer that you type in your real name so they know who is coming into the meeting.
 (There have been issues with malicious folks “zoom bombing” meetings with offensive images, so we are all a little cautious about who we admit in.)